rundeck/docs/docs/api/index.md

 Each log entry will be included in a section called `entries`.

-* In JSON, `entries` will contain an array of Objects, each containing the following format
+* `entries` will contain an array of Objects, each containing the following format
-* In XML, the `entries` element will contain a sequence of `entry` elements

 Content of each Log Entry: